| (No

 minor BWV 565 (2006) (MS)

-The Toccata and Fugue in D minor is my favorite work by Bach and Carl Tausig's transcription was the first complete piece
+The Toccata and Fugue in D minor is my favourite work by Bach and Carl Tausig's transcription was the first complete piece

 I played in my life (and first I played it in public in 1997).